 Women of Color Advancing Peace and Security (WCAPS)

 OEF as an organization, as well as our programs Our Secure Future and Open Nuclear Network, signed the Standing Together Against Racism and Discrimination statement in 2020.
 WCAPS created OrgsinSolidarity as a partnership among more than 250 organizations and individuals to combat racist beliefs and acts of discrimination and integrate diversity within all levels of peace and security.
 All members remain committed to achieving a vision of advancing the leadership and professional development of women of color in the fields of international peace, security and conflict transformation.

 Gender Champions in Nuclear Policy (GCNP)

-Open Nuclear Network Program Director, Laura Rockwood, is a member of the Gender Champions in Nuclear Policy (GCNP).
+Open Nuclear Network Program Director, Andreas Persbo, is a member of the Gender Champions in Nuclear Policy (GCNP).
 Gender Champions in Nuclear Policy is designed to augment and complement decades of accomplishment in building networks, skills, mentorship, visibility, voice, and community among women working in the nuclear policy field by adding commitment at the leadership level of the nuclear policy sector.
-Director Rockwood is also an International Gender Champion of the IGC Vienna Group.
+Director Persbo is also an International Gender Champion of the IGC Vienna Group.

 Commitments to Promoting Equity & Equality

 Each of OEF's programs develops goals for their respective impact assessments in order to incorporate attention to women’s rights, diversity, and inclusion into their work.
 OEF recognizes that gender mainstreaming is a best practice.
 We are working to employ it across inter-governmental and non-governmental organizations that promote gender equality and support programmatic goals, from sustainable resource management to countering violent extremism.

 - Each of OEF’s programs will develop diversity and inclusion goals for their respective impact assessments and will report progress on the website.